-So make sure you financial planner follows this 6 step financial planning process.
+So make sure your financial planner follows these 6 steps financial planning process.

 Financial Planning Process

-1. The initial interaction and establishment of Financial Planner & Client Relationship.
+1. The initial interaction and establishment of the Financial Planner & Client Relationship.

-- The Financial Planner will explain you the entire process.
+- The Planner will explain the entire process.
 He will document the services to be provided to you and define both his and your responsibilities.

 - The Planner will also disclose his remuneration and will tell how he will be paid and by whom.

 - The Planner will also elaborate if he has any restrictions on his ability to give unbiased advice or if he has any conflicts of interests.

 - You and the Planner should agree on how long the professional relationship should last and how decisions will be made.